SocialiteProviders/socialiteproviders.github.io/_includes/provider/provider.md

     {% endif%}
 {% endfor %}

+{% comment %} Create the provider key by removing any special chars from the name and upcasing {% endcomment %]

 {% assign remove = '. +' | split: ' ' %}
 {% assign provider_key = name %}
 {% for char in remove %}